What Is Cross Checking In Hockey?

 Most types of checking are not penalized in hockey.
 Among legal checks are:

-• Body checking, when the player equally uses his shoulder, arms, and hips to check the opponent.
+- Body checking is when the player uses his shoulder, arms, and hips to check the opponent.

-• Hip checking, when the player bends down and swings his hips at the opponent.
+- Hip checking is when the player bends down and swings his hips at the opponent.

-• Shoulder checking, when the player leads with the shoulder into an opponent.
+- Shoulder checking is when the player leads with the shoulder into an opponent.

 As for illegal body checks, among them are checking from behind, cross-checking, charging, and boarding.
 These checks are more violent than legal body checks and are more likely to result in an injury.